 No, I’m not talking about push-up bras.
 I’m talking about food styling.

 I had the good fortune learn some food styling tips from one of the top names in the business, Delores Custer, thanks to a workshop offered by the Portland Culinary Alliance at The Art Institute of Portland’s Culinary School.

 My wildly swinging appetite during her slide show attests to her skill.
 Oohhhh, I want a hamburger—char grilled, juicy, crispy with lettuce and onion.
 No, I want pancakes dripping with syrup and melted butter.
 Wait, no, bread pudding swimming in chocolate sauce REALLY sounds good.

 No longer an obscure behind-the-scene art, food styling is increasingly on everyone’s radar, not least because of the explosion of enthusiastic amateurs snapping tasty pix for their blogs, review sites like Yelp and food-obsessed websites like Chowhound.

-I was inspired to put my little Canon digital camera through its paces.
+I was inspired to put my little Canon digital point-and-shoot through its paces.
 Here are a couple shots in which I captured that tight depth of field so popular in food photography today.
-And now, armed with the methods Delores shared, my food pictures--my favorite souvenirs of any trip—will burst with sensory appeal.
+And now, armed with the methods Delores shared, my food pictures–my favorite souvenirs of any trip—will burst with sensory appeal.